dkworks108/YouTube-Video-Orignal-Quality-Downloader/README.md

 ### Video Downloads
 - Download videos in original quality (4K, 1440p, 1080p, 720p, and lower resolutions when available)
 - Support for multiple formats depending on video availability
-- Save video thumbnails in the highest available resolution

 ### Audio Downloads
 - Extract audio-only files from videos